steveseguin/social_stream/README.md

 A generic JSON-PUT can be made using `&putserver`, with the address provided.
 There isn't much difference between POST and PUT, but some sites are picky.
 `&putserver=https://domain.com/input-source`

-In these cases, the JSON being delivered is in the Social Stream data-structure.
+In these cases, the JSON being delivered is in the Social Stream Ninja data-structure.
 Example usage is as follows:

 `https://socialstream.ninja/dock?session=XXXXXX&postserver=https://127.0.0.1/messageingest/?socialstream`